 Level 2 – Clinical Clerkship

 The Clerkship Year is designed to build on competencies acquired in Foundations to develop the knowledge, skills and attitudes needed for clinical care and decision-making in a variety of medical settings.
-The year is composed of 8 clerkships which are departmentally-based and provide clinical experiences supported by structured educational programs, and a four week longitudinal Bridge Clerkship.
-Upon completion of this level students complete a summative clinical skills exam (Total = 49 weeks of required clerkships, and 3 weeks of vacation)
+There are two possible pathways to complete the clerkship year, Traditional Clerkship and Longitudinal Integrated Clerkship.

 |Weeks of Instruction||Credit Hours||Lecture Hours||Clinical Hours||Exam Hours||Other Hours||Total Hours|

 This clerkship emphasizes the acquisition of skills and knowledge related to the care of patients in the outpatient setting.
 Family Medicine physicians care for a diverse group of patients of all ages on a longitudinal basis providing acute care, chronic disease management, prevention, health maintenance and education.
 They also coordinate care when subspecialty consultation is required.
 Students will examine the role of the Family Physician, both in leading the patient-centered medical home and within the complex health care system as a whole.
 The clerkship begins with small group, hands-on instruction utilizing the Simulation Center and Standardized Patients and other diverse teaching tools to learn skills and procedures for the office setting.
 Students then spend five weeks in a continuity clinical practice site, mostly based in rural New England.
 Along with working one-on-one with a preceptor in their outpatient clinic, many community faculty involve the students in their hospital work, nursing home care and home visits.
 Some physicians include obstetrics or other special focus in their work such as sports medicine.
 Students complete a community project and study from a national on-line curriculum designed by the Society of Teachers of Family Medicine.
 (6 weeks)

 The inpatient medicine clerkship integrates medical knowledge acquired in the Foundations level) with bedside clinical knowledge in the management of acute medical problems and chronic illness.
 Students expand their medical knowledge, develop their clinical skills including history taking and physical examination, interpret clinical information including laboratory and imaging data, learn differential diagnoses, practice diagnostic and therapeutic decision making, and develop proficiency in how to effectively communicate this information in both oral and written formats.
-Students are integral members of the ward team which includes a hospitalist, 2nd or 3rd year medical resident, intern and acting intern.
+Students are integral members of the ward team which includes a faculty attending physician and usually a, 2nd or 3rd year medical resident, intern and acting intern.
 The clerkship relies on experiential learning supported by structured learning activities and didactic sessions throughout the clerkship.
 (6 weeks)